BoraElkin/ss-desktop-app/README.md

   - IDs may change if you close/reopen windows.
 Always fetch the latest list before automating.
 - **Automation:**
   - Coordinates are absolute screen positions.
 Use screenshots to determine the correct values.
+- **Bundled App:**
+  - The app is now bundled with PyInstaller and works correctly in both development and bundled modes.

 ---